-- 1. Are foreign or domestic funds the main money laundering and terrorist financing threats to the Bailiwick of Guernsey? - 2.
-What does the NRA state are the key inherent money laundering and terrorist financing risk indicators to your sector?

-- 3. Which of the following predicate crimes are considered the main threats to your sector?
+- 1. Are foreign or domestic funds the main money laundering and terrorist financing threats to the Bailiwick of Guernsey? - What does the NRA state are the key inherent money laundering and terrorist financing risk indicators to your sector? e.g. number of high risk customers / type of product - 3.Which of the following predicate crimes are considered the main threats to your sector?
 Bribery & Corruption, Market Abuse, Drug Trafficking, Fraud & Tax Evasion, Human Trafficking, Organised Criminal Gangs or Environmental Crime - 4.
 Question for Slido.
 Were you surprised by the conclusions of the NRA in respect of your sector?
 If so, why?